 I will be the first to tell you that we are not the cheapest - especially up front.
 What I can tell you is that you will - guaranteed - get a remarkable product - you will get 'unique' from a team of individuals who care deeply about this profession, your project and every single facet of the process.

 And let's also talk pragmatic application + logistics - the contract.
-We always encourage our clients to ensure that the offerings are apples to apples.
-With us - it is a maximum price.
+We always encourage prospective clients to ensure that the offerings are apples to apples.
+For us - a maximum price is the most respected route.
 All in, no added expenses/reimbursables (like printing, travel, etc.), we include/cover all the necessary consultant fees, and we typically include all phases of the project (schematic design, design development, construction documents, and construction administration).
 Each contract obviously varies based on specific needs/conversations but as a general rule that's what we strive to offer - all in, lump sum, no added costs.
 This is significant - as prints, travel, construction oversight (which some firms will go hourly for this service) will accumulate quickly and will eventually and possibly end up surpassing what we originally proposed as our fee (originally seen as far more expensive).
 Not to mention some contracts are structured with verbiage that expresses as costs change in construction (think change orders, unforeseen conditions, tariffs, added scope, etc etc) so does the fee.
 Let's consider this in one of our fantasy projects.
 COTI increased in construction costs from $1.5M to 1.75M due to several change orders, inflation of materials, and a labor strike - well, here is how it would effect the fee ::

 COTI = $1,500,000 x 8.0% = Total = $120,000 (original)